 Destruction kits for the destruction of controlled drugs were on order.
 Doop bins were available and being used for the disposal of medicines returned by patients.
-A bin for the disposal of hazardous waste was not available for use at the time of the inspection.
+A bin for the disposal of hazardous waste was also available for use.
 Waste collection was regular and the team explained they would contact the contractors if they required more frequent waste collection.

-Medicines and medical devices were stored in an organised fashion within their original manufacturer's packaging.
+The majority of medicines and medical devices were stored in an organised fashion within their original manufacturer's packaging.
+But the following medicines were found on the dispensary shelf:

+Accrete D3 tablets without a container Alendronic acid 70mg tablets without a container Cetirizine 10mg tablets without a container Co-codamol 30mg/500mg tablets without a container Diazepam 5mg tablets with no batch number or expiry date Digoxin 250mcg tablets without a container Quetiapine 100mg tablets no batch number or expiry date Senna 7.5mg tablets without a batch number or expiry date software out to the pharmacy.
+The fridge was in good working order and the stock inside was stored in an orderly manner.

 Pharmaceutical stock was subject to date checks which were documented and up to date.
 Short dated products were appropriately marked.

-The pharmacy team were made aware of the European Falsified Medicines Directive (FMD) by the inspector and had the appropriate scanning equipment.
-Boots head office was currently in the process rolling out the software out to their pharmacies.
+The pharmacy team were aware of the European Falsified Medicines Directive (FMD).
+The pharmacy had the appropriate hardware and Boots head office was currently in the process rolling out the

-The fridge was in good working order and the stock inside was stored in an orderly manner.
-MHRA alerts came to the pharmacy electronically through the company's intranet and staff explained that these were actioned appropriately.
-However, records were not up to date and audit trails were not always used to demonstrate what action had been taken and when.
+MHRA alerts came to the pharmacy electronically through the company's intranet and the pharmacist explained that these were actioned appropriately.
+Records to demonstrate this were incomplete and audit trails were not routinely kept to demonstrate what action had been taken.
+The pharmacy team agreed to address this.